 |Nutritional Guidelines (per serving)|

+The combination of soy sauce, ginger, honey, and sesame oil give this Chinese beef jerky its Asian flavor profile.
 Since the beef is marinated and the jerky needs counter-top drying time, oven-drying time, and a second counter-top drying time, plan on beginning this project at least two days in advance.

 - For the Marinade:

 - 1/2 cup light soy sauce

 - 1/4 cup honey